RIKEN-RCCS/lens3/v1/doc/user-guide.md

   distinct.
 * Access keys have expiration.
 * Rich features are dropped.
-* Some locking in accessing Redis are omitted.
-Operations by the administrator tool is sloppy.
+* Some lockings in accessing a database are omitted.
+Operations by Lens3-Api and the administrator tool is sloppy.
 * MC commands are directly invoked at the Lens3-Api host to change the setting of a MinIO instance.
 MC commands were only invoked at Lens3-Mux in v1.1.